ram6ces/jewelry/README.md

 You can use this file to do rings or bracelets in torsade with the desired polygonal shapes and the size you preferred

 # Chevaliere_tuto #

-I copied and adapted a tutorial for making a big rings
+I inspired myself from a YouTube tutorial and adapted it for making big rings

+# Alliance #
+To make a circular classic ring